 Chinese Ethnic Groups

 The majority of people in China belong to an ethnic group the Chinese state calls Han.
 For the rest, the population divides up between some 55 ethnic minorities.
-The Chinese term for these ethnic groups is shaoshu minzu, which means literally “minority nationalities”.
+The Chinese term for these ethnic groups is Shaoshu Minzu.
+It means literally "minority nationalities".

-During the 1st century BC, Han emperors widened their influence westward and in the South of the country, making of China a multiethnic nation.
+During the 1st century BC, Han emperors widened their influence westward and in the South of the country.
+It made China a multiethnic nation.

 From this time, the Chinese culture was going to grow rich in many foreign fundamentals.
 During the Tang dynasty (618-907), China assimilated influences coming from all Asia and even Mediterranean countries.